 - Funding for GP attendances at RACFs – AMA successfully lobbied the Government to increase funding for GPs visiting residential aged care facilities (RACFs).

 - Wound care – AMA strong advocacy has resulted in the establishment of a wound-management trial to run from 1 December 2019 to 30 June 2022 to test models of care for chronic wound management.

 - PIP Quality Improvement Incentive – AMA input and representation has led to a deferred commencement of the Practice Incentive Program (PIP) Quality Improvement (QI) Incentive to 1 August 2019.
-The changed time frame means that the five incentives (Asthma Incentive, Quality Prescribing Incentive, Cervical Screening Incentive, Diabetes Incentives, and GP Aged Care Access Incentive), which were to cease on 1 May 2019, will continue through to 31 July 2019.
+The changed time frame means that the four incentives (Asthma Incentive, Quality Prescribing Incentive, Cervical Screening Incentive and Diabetes Incentives), which were to cease on 1 May 2019, will continue through to 31 July 2019.
 AMA also successfully lobbied the Government to provide additional funding to support the PIPQI Incentive.

 - PIP Aged Care Access Incentive (ACAI) – AMA strong advocacy has resulted in the Government agreeing to retain the ACAI, ensuring that that visiting patients in the residential aged care facilities remain a viable proposition for GPs who are doing it.